Skip to content

 A true safety system does more than just track laps or heart rate; it actively monitors for signs of distress.
 Unlike a fitness tracker, a dedicated safety device is designed for emergency response.
 Look for a system that provides real-time monitoring and sends immediate alerts to lifeguards the moment a swimmer is in trouble.
 The best systems, like the WAVE Swimmer Alert, don't just send a generic alarm.
 They pinpoint the swimmer's exact location in the water, allowing your team to respond instantly and effectively.
 This active protection is fundamentally different from the passive data collection of performance-focused wearables.

-Durable, Waterproof Wearables
+Durable and Fully Waterproof Wearables

 The wearables your swimmers use must be built to withstand the demanding environment of a busy aquatic facility.
 Pay close attention to the device's water-resistance rating.
 A "water-resistant" wearable might only handle splashes, which isn't enough for a pool.
 You need a truly "waterproof" device, often indicated by a rating like IPX8, which ensures it can be fully submerged for extended periods without failing.
 Durability also means the device can handle daily use, including exposure to pool chemicals and the occasional drop on the deck.
 The equipment should be tough enough to be a reliable part of your daily operations.

-Scalable Coverage for Your Entire Facility
+Scalable Coverage for Your Whole Facility

 A safety system is only as good as its reach.
 Before you invest, confirm that the system can provide complete coverage for your entire aquatic environment, whether you manage a single large pool or a complex with multiple bodies of water.
 This requires more than just individual wearables; it requires a central hub and network of sensors that work together seamlessly.
 Your goal is to create a comprehensive safety net with no blind spots.
 A scalable drowning detection system ensures that every swimmer is monitored, no matter where they are in the water, giving you and your staff complete peace of mind.